Rcrossmeister/RLQG/README.md

 ### Environment

-**The GPU resources we use in our study is 4*A800-SXM4-80G with the corresponding CUDA version 12.1,** we strongly recommend using the torch version above 2.0.
+**The GPU resources we use in our study is 4*A800-SXM4-80G with the corresponding CUDA version 12.1,** we strongly recommend using the [PyTorch](https://pytorch.org/) version above 2.0.

 ```shell
 # Clone the repository